andrewguy/Training/workshops/Intro_to_Python/lessons/02_variables-and-data-types.md

 While it is good to thoroughly document your code, comments are no replacement for sensible variable names. `average_gene_length` is a much more descriptive variable name than `av_gl` or `x`.

+### Variable naming rules

 On the topic of variable names, there are a few rules when naming variables:
-- Must begin with a letter (a - z, A - B) or underscore (_)
+- Must begin with a letter (a - z, A - Z) or underscore (`_`)
-- Other characters can be letters, numbers or _
+- Other characters can be letters, numbers or underscore (`_`)
 - Case Sensitive.
 - Can be any (reasonable) length.
 - There are some reserved words which you cannot use as a variable name because Python uses them for other things.
+A full list of these can be found [here](https://github.com/python/cpython/blob/3.7/Lib/keyword.py).

 Apart from this, there are a [few conventions](https://www.python.org/dev/peps/pep-0008/#naming-conventions) for naming particular types of variables.
 We will use these conventions for the rest of the tutorial, but won't go into more detail here.